bjorn-sys/SALES-DATA-ANALYSIS/README.md

 * Data cleaning is essential as the raw dataset had many formatting issues, missing values, and anomalies.

 ---

-# 📌 Next Steps (Optional Suggestions)

-* Forecast future sales using models like ARIMA, Prophet, or machine learning techniques.

-* Cluster customers for targeted marketing.

-* Analyze cart abandonment if more data is available.

----

 # Acknowledgments